2011 San Fernando massacre: Arrests

 On 17 April 2011, in the capital city of Ciudad Victoria, Mexican authorities captured Martín Omar Estrada Luna, alias El Kilo, lieutenant boss of Los Zetas in San Fernando, Tamaulipas, and responsible for at least 217 killings in that locality.
 Along with El Kilo, 11 additional Zeta gunmen were apprehended.
 They were linked to the killing of a policeman and an investigator who were covering the massacres.
 In addition, Estrada Luna was one of the masterminds of the massacre of the 72 migrants and of the mass graves found.
 He was regarded by the DEA as "one of the most aggressive leaders in Los Zetas organization."

-Federal Police captured Édgar Huerta Montiel, alias El Wache, a high-ranking lieutenant of Los Zetas and the man responsible for the killings of the 72 immigrants, on 17 June 2011 in Fresnillo, Zacatecas.
+On 17 June 2011 in Fresnillo, Zacatecas, the Federal Police captured Édgar Huerta Montiel, alias El Wache, a high-ranking lieutenant of Los Zetas and the man responsible for the killings of the 72 immigrants.
 Huerta Montiel was an army deserter before joining Los Zetas.
 Other Zeta lieutenants, like Abraham Barrios Caporal, alias El Erasmo, were captured on 30 June 2011.

-The PGR offered up to $15 million for information leading to the capture of those responsible.
+The PGR offered up to 15 million pesos for information leading to the capture of those responsible.
 In addition, the PGR led the investigation and as of August 2011, 82 people had been arrested.
 Some of those arrested were minors under the age of 18.
 Top-Zeta leaders responsible for the attacks have also been arrested: Salvador Alfonso Martínez Escobedo, alias La Ardilla, was captured in late 2012 and Miguel Treviño Morales, Commander 40, was arrested on 15 July 2013.
 One Zeta leader accused of involvement was still on the run as of July 2013: Román Ricardo Palomo Rincones, alias El Coyote.

+On 21 August 2024, 11 gunmen working for Los Zetas were convicted and sentenced to up to 50 years' imprisonment for their role in the massacre.

 Police implications

-Marisela Morales, the former Attorney General of Mexico, mentioned in a communiqué on 13 April 2011 that 16 of those arrested were municipal police officers in San Fernando.
+Marisela Morales, the Attorney General of Mexico, mentioned in a communiqué on 13 April 2011 that 16 of those arrested were municipal police officers in San Fernando.
 According to the investigations, the policemen offered Los Zetas "protection and help[ed] them cover up the killings."
-Former president of Mexico, Felipe Calderón, criticized the governors of the Mexican states for failing to certify and regulate their police forces, who often aid criminal groups in their activities.
+The president of Mexico, Felipe Calderón, criticized the governors of the Mexican states for failing to certify and regulate their police forces, who often aid criminal groups in their activities.
 Calderón condemned the fact that policemen kidnap civilians and then take them in their own police vehicles to the place where they are to be killed.
 The President then mentioned that although the government at a federal level is working to "clean up" the police forces, at state and municipal levels the improvements "have not been parallel."
 A judge ordered the imprisonment of all police officers implicated in the massacre on 18 April 2011.